 As the bonds were issued, the DDA entered into loan agreements with the MSF.
-The proceeds from the bonds are loaned to the DDA by the MSF, and the DDA is obligated to pay the aforementioned revenue to the MSF to service the bonds.
-A bond issued by the DDA to the MSF secures this obligation.
-The total outstanding balances of the Series 2014A and Series 2014B bonds were \$-0- and \$250,000,000 as of June 30, 2019 and 2018, respectively.
+The proceeds from the bonds are loaned to the DDA by the MSF, and the DDA was obligated to pay the aforementioned revenue to the MSF to service the bonds.
+A bond issued by the DDA to the MSF secured this obligation.